-A medicine cannot be promoted prior to the grant of the a journalist is sponsored, then his or her resulting marketing authorization allowing its sale or supply.
-This copy becomes subject to the rules of a contractual also covers medicines authorized in another country, relationship. but that have not obtained authorization in Spain.
-The publication in scientific media of information prior to If a company sponsors a journalist to attend authorization would be acceptable if such publication a scientific meeting, is the resulting copy is not deemed to be promotional.
-Regional guides can independent or does it need to go through the be more specific; for example, the Catalonian Guide company's regulatory procedure?
-Is it different states that it is possible to engage in the promotion of for a freelance journalist? medicines and indications not authorized in Spain but Any copy produced by a truly freelance journalist, or authorized in the countries represented at the congress. one employed to write or broadcast for regular editions In these cases, the fact that the product is not licensed in or programs as part of his or her professional work in Spain must be clearly stated, and all materials drafted in gathering news at congress, is not bound by the Code. either the language of the country where the medicine is authorized or in English.
-Pre-launch information usually If a company sponsors a journalist to attend, their refers to generic name, not to the brand name. relationship becomes a contractual relationship and and company events?
+A medicine cannot be promoted prior to the grant of the marketing authorization allowing its sale or supply.
+This also covers medicines authorized in another country, but that have not obtained authorization in Spain.
+The publication in scientific media of information prior to authorization would be acceptable if such publication is not deemed to be promotional.
+Regional guides can be more specific; for example, the Catalonian Guide states that it is possible to engage in the promotion of medicines and indications not authorized in Spain but authorized in the countries represented at the congress.
+In these cases, the fact that the product is not licensed in Spain must be clearly stated, and all materials drafted in either the language of the country where the medicine is authorized or in English.
+Pre-launch information usually refers to generic name, not to the brand name.

+What regulations specifically cover press releases, media materials and company events?
 What are the general principles?